Recommended Resources

 These are the guided meditations and talks that I enjoy, have found useful and that I regularly recommend to others.

-Regular weekly meditations guiding you through shamatha and vipashyana and using this as a base for going into various fun, insightful and creative practices.
-You can watch them on Youtube here.
+Regular weekly meditations guiding you through shamatha and vipashyana and using this as a base for going into various fun, insightful and creative practices that go incredibly deep into emptiness.

 I have only listened to a handful of Rob’s soul-making talks but they made a huge impact on me.

 I know lot of people who really appreciate his jhana retreat and his teachings on ways of looking.
 His teachings are a bit over-thinky for me personally, but they seem to be a good way for people who tend to be really intelligent thinkers to transition to more of a felt-sense of dharma.
+He’s like a gateway drug into the imaginal realm.

 You can find all his talks here on Dharma Seed.